edthedev/Learn_RobotFramework_IllinoisPTR/ReadMe.md

 - The browser will pause on the login page.
 - A small pop-up will appear, asking you to press 'Pass' to resume the script once you are logged in.
 - You will be prompted to verify each week of data.
 40 hours will be pre-filled.
-Make any changes and then press 'Pass' again.
+Make any changes needed.
+When the web interface reflects your time spent on University business to the nearest quarter hour, then press 'Pass' again.
 - The script will continue to prompt you until your overdue time reports have been verified and submitted.
 - Abort at any time by closing the browser window.
 - The PTR application and this script will automatically pick up where you left off next time you visit.